FMCW-Flash3D

 3D frequency-modulated continuous-wave flash imaging utilizes a frequency-modulated laser beam separated into two parts, one to illuminate the entire scene to be measured, and a reference beam.
 The beams are recombined, and the interference is measured by a photodetector, providing the distance and speed of all the points in the scene illuminated.
 A 3D image can be captured even in bright sunlight.

-Today’s commercial depth mapping solutions—like the face ID systems in our smartphones—use time-of-flight or structured-light imaging, both of which require lasers to illuminate the scene.
+Today’s commercial depth mapping solutions—like the face recognition systems in our smartphones—use time-of-flight or structured-light imaging, both of which require lasers to illuminate the scene.
 The downsides are sensitivity to harsh lighting and an inability to measure the instantaneous speed of moving objects at video frame rates.
 CEA-Leti’s 3D FMCW imager solves these problems.

 What it can do